andreclerigo/duo-explained-proxy/README.md

 This project was created to provide users of the [Duo Explained](https://github.com/digas99/duo-explained) app with a way to interact with AI models without needing to manage their own API keys.

 The server logs requests, tracks usage, and enforces a **daily request limit** to control how many queries the proxy can handle per day.
 Once the limit is reached, the proxy responds with a `429 Too Many Requests` error.
-The usage data is stored in a **SQLite database**, and a simple **SQLite Admin Web Interface** (using `sqlite-web`) is provided to inspect the logs visually.
+The usage data is stored in a **SQLite database**, and a simple **SQLite Admin Web Interface** (using `sqlite-web`) is used to inspect the logs visually.

 ---